Columbus Carrying a Concealed Weapon Lawyer

 Were you recently charged with unlawfully carrying a concealed gun in Columbus, OH?

 Stand up and fight – make it hard for the prosecution to convict you and send you to prison.
-You can do that by reaching out to a skilled Columbus carrying a concealed weapon attorney from Koenig & Owen, LLC.
+You can do that by reaching out to a skilled Columbus carrying a concealed weapon attorney from James D. Owen, LLC.

-- 1 Why Koenig & Owen, LLC Should Be Your First Call After a Weapons-Related Arrest in Columbus
+- 1 Why James D. Owen, LLC Should Be Your First Call After a Weapons-Related Arrest in Columbus

 - 2 Understanding Ohio’s Concealed Carry Laws